narengan/cis/glb.md

 ## Global Load Balancer

 The Global Load Balancer (GLB) manages traffic across server resources located in multiple regions.
+The origin server can serve up all of the content for a website, provided that the traffic does not extend beyond the server's processing capabilities and latency is not a primary concern.
 The GLB utilizes a pool which allows for the traffic to be distributed to multiple origins.
 This provides many benefits including:

   * Minimize response time
   * Higher availability through redundancy